Rent property in Dubai with the help and guidance of Dubai Land Department’s Most Active Agency of 2020 on your side.

 Step 2 – What do you require

 Think about the essentials you require from your rental home.
 Are you looking for an apartment or a villa in Dubai?
 Which area would you prefer?
 How many bedrooms do you need?
 Think of the driving distance to the nearest schools or your workplace.
-Be prepared to compromise!
-It is very rare that a property will tick every box so put this list in order of importance and narrow down your search to within your criteria guidelines.

 Step 3 – Find a reliable broker